5.1 Kernel regression with mixed multivariate data

 \[\begin{align*} W^1_{i}(\mathbf{x}):=\mathbf{e}_1'(\mathbf{X}'\mathbf{W}\mathbf{X})^{-1}\mathbf{X}'\mathbf{W}\mathbf{e}_i. \end{align*}\]

-The following code implements the local regression estimators in the bivariate case and exemplifies how the use of np::npregbw
+The following code performs the local regression estimators with two predictors and exemplifies how the use of np::npregbw and np::npreg is analogous in this bivariate case.

 # Sample data from a bivariate regression